Cadair Idris via the Minffordd path Hike Guide | Snowdonia National Park

 Summit of Cadair Idris

-From the summit you have three options to get back down to the car park
+From the summit, you’ve got three main options to get back down to the car park.

 Cadair Idris via the Minffordd path hike guide | Snowdonia National Park